inertia7/timeSeries_sp500_R/README.md

 Once you have done this you can read the csv file which contains the S&P 500 closing values for which we did our analysis on, and you can proceed to the time series analysis done through R!

-# Methodology
+## Methodology
 For our time series analysis, we chose to focus on the [Box-Jenkins](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins#Box-Jenkins_model_identification) methodology which incorporates a series of steps to ensure we  produce the best model to forecasting.

-The steps are roughly outlined here (although we will state that to get a better understanding other resources will provide a more in depth look at the Box-Jenkins Method):
+But before we outline the steps we would like to outline some  necessary assumptions for univariate time series analysis:

+- The Box-Jenkins Model assumes weakly stationarity process.
+- The residuals are white noise (independently and identically distributed random variables) and homoscedastic

+We won't go into detail since there is already a plethora of online resources outlining these assumptions, but we did feel that it was important to state these assumptions.

 ### Stationary process and Seasonality
 The first step is checking to see if the time series object is stationary, this can be done in various methods which can also be explained as exploratory analysis since we are in essence "getting a feel" for our data.
 Here we include some of the processes: